Bachelor of Science in

 Astronomy and Astrophysics

-With a solid base in math and physics, this program uses hands-on and classroom courses to prepare students for a broad range of scientific careers or graduate degrees.
+The B.S. in Astronomy and Astrophysics prepares graduates with a solid base in math and physics to prepare students for a broad range of scientific careers.

-At Embry-Riddle Aeronautical University, students in the Bachelor of Science in Astronomy and Astrophysics program are prepared to enter a broad variety of industrial and basic science applications, as well as graduate programs in related fields.
-Students will use a combination of physics and astronomy classroom courses, along with hands-on laboratory courses, to understand and explore the Universe.
+At Embry‑Riddle Aeronautical University, students in the Bachelor of Science in Astronomy and Astrophysics program use a combination of physics and astronomy classroom courses, along with hands-on laboratory experiences, to understand and explore the universe.

 DETAILS